Tony Stewart's return to the track has ended only a little over halfway through his race at Atlanta Motor Speedway.

 "I went into today with some pretty good hopes of finishing well," Johnston said, adding, "It just didn't work out."

-Not long after the second crash, Stewart's car was loaded onto the hauler and the team was packed up and ready to leave — Stewart wasn't seen again.
+The 14 car was loaded onto the hauler and the team was packed up and ready to leave — Stewart wasn't seen again.

 Stewart skipped three NASCAR Sprint Cup races after his car struck and killed a fellow driver in a dirt-track race in upstate New York.
 He decided to return this week, needing to win either at Atlanta or the next race at Richmond to claim a spot in the Chase.